Looking for the best WordPress slider plugin for your site?

 To help you pick the WordPress slider that’s right for your specific needs, I rounded up the most popular and highly-rated plugins (including both free and premium options).

 But I didn’t want to just rehash the information you can already see on the plugin’s marketing page, so I also went one step further and installed every single plugin on my test site.

-Below, I'll share what each WordPress slider can do, as well as a hands-on look at the interface.
-Because this is more of a roundup post, I won't be able to show you every nook and cranny of each plugin.
-But I will try to hit all the highlights so you get a good idea of how things work, as well as how each plugin balances ease of use with depth of functionality.
+Below, I’ll share what each WordPress slider can do, as well as a hands-on look at the interface.
+Because this is more of a roundup post, I won’t be able to show you every nook and cranny of each plugin.
+But I will try to hit all the highlights so you get a good idea of how things work, as well as how each plugin balances ease of use with a depth of functionality.

 By the end, my goal is that you’ll know one which of these plugins is right for you.